MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-example.md

 The [source code for the Win32 app](https://github.com/Microsoft/Windows-driver-samples/tree/main/general/DCHU/osrfx2_DCHU_extension_loose/osrfx2_DCHU_componentsoftware) is included in the sample.

-Note that the component driver package is only distributed on Desktop SKUs due to targeting set in the [Windows Hardware Dev Center dashboard](https://partner.microsoft.com/dashboard/Registration/Hardware).
+The component driver package is only distributed on Desktop SKUs due to targeting set in the [Windows Hardware Dev Center dashboard](https://partner.microsoft.com/dashboard/Registration/Hardware).
 For more info, see [Publish a driver to Windows Update](../dashboard/publish-a-driver-to-windows-update.md).

 ## Allow communication with a hardware support app

 Fabrikam would like to provide a GUI-based companion app as part of the Windows Driver package.
-Because Win32-based companion applications cannot be part of a Windows Driver package, they port their Win32 app to the Universal Windows Platform (UWP) and [pair the app with the device](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md).
+Because Win32-based companion applications can't be part of a Windows Driver package, they port their Win32 app to the Universal Windows Platform (UWP) and [pair the app with the device](../devapps/hardware-support-app--hsa--steps-for-driver-developers.md).

 The following snippet from [`osrfx2_DCHU_base/device.c`](https://github.com/microsoft/Windows-driver-samples/blob/main/general/DCHU/osrfx2_DCHU_base/osrfx2_DCHU_base/device.c) shows how the base driver package adds a custom capability to the device interface instance: